The power of now: 4 creator secrets to adopting a “now mentality” for an online business

-Now is one of the most powerful words in your vocabulary.
+“Now” is one of the most powerful words in your vocabulary.
 It can refer to time, be used as a directive, and incite immediate action.
-And yet, as powerful as now can be, later often seems more contagious.
+And yet, as powerful as now can be, “later” often seems more contagious.
 We acknowledge that 2020 has been a difficult year for everyone.
 Small business owners and creators have not been immune.
 And for many, the cycle of later has been pervasive throughout.
-If you’ve been tempted to put your business dreams and goals on pause this year because later sounds more appealing, we’re here to reassure you of the true power of now.
+If you’ve been tempted to put your business dreams and goals on pause this year because later sounds more appealing, we’re here to lead you through practicing the power of now.

 But you don’t have to listen to us deliver a pep talk to see now in action.
 You can witness the power of now from real Teachable creators—all of whom launched an online knowledge business in 2020.